RNA Dynamics and Interactions Revealed through Atomistic Simulations: DISCUSSION

 \subsubsection{Bottom-up artificial intelligence}

-Machine learning has been presented as a way for bridging costly ab initio calculations with the computationally efficient traditional MD \cite{unke_machine_2021}.
+Machine learning offers a route to bridge costly ab initio calculations with the computationally efficient traditional MD \cite{unke_machine_2021}.
 The promise is to train a highly accurate potential energy function from quantum-mechanical calculations that can be generated as needed, then scale to larger and longer simulations while avoiding the daunting task of solving Schrödinger's equation.
-Traditional classical force fields---including polarizable ones---are inherently limited by the functional form, and may not be expressive enough for covering a wide range of RNA systems \cite{mlynsky_can_2025}.
-Modern artificial-intelligence (AI) paradigms including deep neural networks (NNs) as universal approximators can in principle capture arbitrarily complex dependence of the ground state energy to the atomic coordinates.
-That being said, all-NN forcefields have limited generalizability and transferability to larger or chemically diverse systems, and they may ignore tried-and-true physical insights.
-Hence, using physics-based functional forms is still actively pursued, in isolation \cite{spoel_evolutionary_2025} or together with NNs in hybrid approaches \cite{illarionov_combining_2023}.
-Similar ideas apply to the parameterization of coarse grained models from all-atom reference data.
+Classical force fields---including polarizable ones---are limited by their functional form, and may not be expressive enough to cover a wide range of RNA systems \cite{mlynsky_can_2025}.
+Modern artificial-intelligence (AI) paradigms including deep neural networks (NNs) as universal approximators can in principle capture the complex dependence of the ground state energy to atomic coordinates.
+However, all-NN forcefields have limited generalizability and transferability to larger or chemically diverse systems, and they may ignore tried-and-true physical insights.
+Hence, physics-based functional forms remain actively pursued, either alone \cite{spoel_evolutionary_2025} or in hybrid schemes with NNs \cite{illarionov_combining_2023}.
+Comparable strategies are used to parameterize CG models from all-atom data.